-- (2) The maximum amount allowable under this paragraph is- - (A) \$10,000,000,000 for fiscal year 1990; - (B) \$12,500,000,000 for fiscal year 1991; and - (C) \$15,000,000,000 for fiscal year 1992 and each fiscal year thereafter. - (b) The Postal Service may pledge the assets of the Postal Service and pledge and use its revenues and receipts for the payment of the principal of or interest on such obligations, for the purchase or redemption thereof, and for other purposes incidental thereto, including creation of reserve, sinking, and other funds which may be similarly pledged and used, to such extent and in such manner as it deems necessary or desirable.
-The Postal Service is authorized to enter into binding covenants with the holders of such obligations, and with the trustee, if any, under any agreement entered into in connection with the issuance thereof with respect to the establishment of reserve, sinking, and other funds, application and use of revenues and receipts of the Postal Service, stipulations concerning the subsequent issuance of obligations or the execution of leases or lease purchases relating to properties of the Postal Service and such other matters as the Postal Service deems necessary or desirable to enhance the marketability of such obligations. - (c) Obligations issued by the Postal Service under this section- - (1) shall be in such forms and denominations: - (2) shall be sold at such times and in such amounts: - (3) shall mature at such time or times; - (4) shall be sold at such prices; - (5) shall bear such rates of interest; - (6) may be redeemable before maturity in such manner, at such times, and at such redemption premiums; - (7) may be entitled to such relative priorities of claim on the assets of the Postal Service with respect to principal and interest payments; and - (8) shall be subject to such other terms and conditions;
+- (2) The maximum amount allowable under this paragraph is- - (A) \$10,000,000,000 for fiscal year 1990; - (B) \$12,500,000,000 for fiscal year 1991; and - (C) \$15,000,000,000 for fiscal year 1992 and each fiscal year thereafter. - (3) For purposes of applying the respective limitations under this subsection, the aggregate amount of obligations issued by the Postal Service which are outstanding as of any one time, and the net increase in the amount of obligations outstanding issued by the Postal Service for the purpose of capital improvements or for the purpose of defraying operating expenses of the Postal Service in any fiscal year, shall be determined by aggregating the relevant obligations issued by the Postal Service under this section with the relevant obligations issued by the Postal Service under section 2011. - (b)(1) The Postal Service may pledge the assets of the Postal Service and pledge and use its revenues and receipts for the payment of the principal of or interest on obligations issued by the Postal Service under this section, for the purchase or redemption thereof, and for other purposes incidental thereto, including creation of reserve, sinking, and other funds which may be similarly pledged and used, to such extent and in such manner as it deems necessary or desirable.
+The Postal Service is authorized to enter into binding covenants with the holders of such obligations, and with the trustee, if any, under any agreement entered into in connection with the issuance thereof with respect to the establishment of reserve, sinking, and other funds, application and use of revenues and receipts of the Postal Service, stipulations concerning the subsequent issuance of obligations or the execution of leases or lease purchases relating to properties of the Postal Service and such other matters as the Postal Service deems necessary or desirable to enhance the marketability of such obligations. - (2) Notwithstanding any other provision of this section- - (A) the authority to pledge assets of the Postal Service under this subsection shall be available only to the extent that such assets are not related to the provision of competitive products (as determined under section 2011(h) or, for purposes of any period before accounting practices and principles under section 2011(h) have been established and applied, the best information available from the Postal Service, including the audited statements required by section 2008(e)); and - (B) any authority under this subsection relating to the pledging or other use of revenues or receipts of the Postal Service shall be available only to the extent that they are not revenues or receipts of the Competitive Products Fund. - (c) Obligations issued by the Postal Service under this section-

+- (1) shall be in such forms and denomina- - (2) shall be sold at such times and in such amounts: - (3) shall mature at such time or times; - (4) shall be sold at such prices; - (5) shall bear such rates of interest; - (6) may be redeemable before maturity in such manner, at such times, and at such redemption premiums; - (7) may be entitled to such relative priorities of claim on the assets of the Postal Service with respect to principal and interest payments: and - (8) shall be subject to such other terms and conditions;